-Unit 2: This unit focuses on: Ethics, Political Philosophy and Metaphysics.
+This unit focuses on: Ethics, Political Philosophy and Metaphysics.
 The course covers ethical topics such as Utilitarianism, Deontology, Justice, Virtue and Applied Ethics.
 Students will also examine political questions about the rights of the individual, the role of the state and the purpose of government.

-Assessment Tasks Nossal Internal Examination
+Assessment Ongoing coursework Assessment Tasks Nossal Internal Examination